LMKH/LMKH/README.md

 ### Hello and welcome to my page!

-I have completed and passed HyperionDev's "Software Engineering Bootcamp".
-On my Github you will see my projects and be able to read the reasoning and logic behind my projects on their corresponding README pages.
-I love to use lots of comments to help me learn and to help people understand and follow along with me.
+I am a graduate of HyperionDev's Software Engineering Bootcamp.
+On my GitHub, you'll find a variety of projects showcasing my skills and growth as a software developer.
+Each project is accompanied by detailed README pages that explain the reasoning and logic behind my work.

-Making things as user-friendly as possible is my goal!
+I am passionate about writing clear, clean and comprehensive comments in my code to facilitate learning and make my projects easy to follow.
+My primary goal is to create user-friendly solutions that are accessible to all.

-Thanks,
+Thank you for visiting my GitHub!

-Liam Kavanagh
+Liam